-Knowledge Area Description Business Analysis Planning and Monitoring The Business Analysis Planning and Monitoring knowledge area is concerned with planning the approach to the analysis effort, the engagement with stakeholder, the governance of the activities and the how the Requirements and other information discovered during the process is managed and maintained.
+Description Business Analysis Planning and Monitoring The Business Analysis Planning and Monitoring knowledge area is concerned wit planning the approach to the analysis effort, the engagement with stakeholder, the governance of the activities and the how the Requirements and other information discovered during the process is managed and maintained.
 Enterprise Architect allows a team of analysts to define the approach that will be taken in the tool by defining processes, stakeholders and the governance mechanisms that will be used including the information that is collected.

-Elicitation and Collaboration

-The Elicitation and Collaboration knowledge area is concerned with the discovery and conformation of information obtained from stakeholders and a variety of other sources.
-The collaboration with stakeholders during the entire requirements life cycle is critical to the success of the change or endeavor.
-Enterprise Architect has a number of tools that can assist with the planning the elicitation including a Project Calendar, Gantt chart and a number of team collaboration tools such as Model Mail, Element Discussions and Slide Shows.
+Elicitation and Collaboration The Elicitation and Collaboration knowledge area and conformation of information obtained from sta sources.
+The collaboration with stakeholders during cycle is critical to the success of the change or end number of tools that can assist with the planning the Calendar, Gantt chart and a number of team collaboration.
+Element Discussions and Slide Shows. keholders and a variety of og the entire requirements life eavor.
+Enterprise Architect he e elicitation including a Pro Collaborate ▼ ‡ × Review Discuss Chat REQ116 -The system must email the client a co ppy of the receipt ▼ ▲ S Frank McIver 8/05/2015 (1) Is it mandatory for a customer to supply if not how should the receipt be transmi □ Greg Nichols 8/05/2015 The email is a mandatory field unle ss it is stored in the customer profile - either way we will have it. customer profile - either way we will Post Reply have it.